NLnetLabs/routinator/doc/manual/source/output-formats.rst

             - the maximum prefix length, and
             - the not-before and not-after date of the validity of the ROA.

+          ..
+Note:: This format is available for backwards compatibility reasons only.
+One particular limitation is that it does not consider duplicate ROAs.
+Please use :term:`jsonext` as a comprehensive output format.

           .. code-block:: text

             URI,ASN,IP Prefix,Max Length,Not Before,Not After